elehman16/do-we-still-need-clinical-lms/README.md

 Most of the code for this is from Huggingface.
 To run the pre-processing, please download the proper files, and then run `preprocessing_notes_tag_insertion.sh`.
 - You will need to get the `radqa.csv` + `discharge.csv` from MIMIC-IV.
 - `noteevents.csv` is from MIMIC-III.
+- You will need to download thr carevue dataset from here: https://physionet.org/content/mimic3-carevue/1.4/

 For actually training the models, please see the scripts in `scripts/pretraining`.